-- if possible, managing reports with two members of staff present, (preferably one of them being the designated safeguarding lead or a deputy).
-However, this might not always be possible; - not promising confidentiality at this initial stage as it is very likely a concern will have to be shared further (for example, with the designated safeguarding lead or children's social care) to discuss next steps.
+• if possible, managing reports with two members of staff present, (preferably one of them being the designated safeguarding lead or a deputy).
+However, this might not always be possible;

+• not promising confidentiality at this initial stage as it is very likely a concern will have to be shared further (for example, with the designated safeguarding lead or children's social care) to discuss next steps.
 Staff should only share the report with those people who are necessary in order to progress it.
 It is important that the victim understands what the next steps will be and who the report will be passed to;

-Commented [FS15]: Each school should have procedures for how allegations of peer on peer abuse will be recorded, investigated and dealt with.
-Each school should insert their arrangements here in light of local policies and following any consultation and feedback from key stakeholders.
-These should be consistent with Part 5 of KCSIE 2020 and local procedures.

-- recognising that a child is likely to disclose to someone they trust: this could be anyone on the school staff.
+• recognising that a child is likely to disclose to someone they trust: this could be anyone on the school staff.
 It is important that the person to whom the child discloses recognises that the child has placed them in a position of trust.
-They should be supportive and respectful of the child: - recognising that an initial disclosure to a trusted adult may only be the first incident reported, rather than representative of a singular incident and that trauma can memory and so children may not be able to recall all details or timeline of abuse; - keeping in mind that certain children may face additional barriers to telling someone because of their disability, sex, ethnicity and/or sexual orientation; - listening carefully to the child, reflecting back, using the child's language, being non-judgmental, being clear about boundaries and how the report will be progressed, not asking leading questions and only prompting the child where necessary with open questions where, when, what, etc. It is important to note that whilst leading questions should be avoided, staff can ask children if they have been harmed and what the nature of that harm was: - considering the best way to make a record of the report.
+They should be supportive and respectful of the child;

+• recognising that an initial disclosure to a trusted adult may only be the first incident reported, rather than representative of a singular incident and that trauma can memory and so children may not be able to recall all details or timeline of abuse;

+• keeping in mind that certain children may face additional barriers to telling someone because of their disability, sex, ethnicity and/or sexual orientation;

+• listening carefully to the child, reflecting back, using the child's language, being non-judgmental, being clear about boundaries and how the report will be progressed, not asking leading questions and only prompting the child where necessary with open questions - where, when, what, etc. It is important to note that whilst leading questions should be avoided, staff can ask children if they have been harmed and what the nature of that harm was;

+• considering the best way to make a record of the report.
 Best practice is to wait until the end of the report and immediately write up a thorough summary.
 This allows the staff member to devote their full attention to the child and to listen to what they are saying.
 It may be appropriate to make notes during the report (especially if a second member of staff is present).
 However, if making notes, staff should be conscious of the need to remain engaged with the child and not appear distracted by the note taking.
-Either way, it is essential a written record is made; - only recording the facts as the child presents them.
+Either way, it is essential a written record is made;

+• only recording the facts as the child presents them.
 The notes should not reflect the personal opinion of the note taker.
-Schools should be aware that notes of such reports could become part of a statutory assessment by children's social care and/or part of a criminal investigation; - where the report includes an online element, being aware of searching screening and confiscation advice (for schools) and UKCIS guidance on Sharing nudes and semi-nudes: advice for education settings working with children and young people. - informing the designated safeguarding lead (or deputy), as soon as practically possible, if the designated safeguarding lead (or deputy) is not involved in the initial report.
+Schools should be aware that notes of such reports could become part of a statutory assessment by children's social care and/or part of a criminal investigation;

+• where the report includes an online element, being aware of searching screening and confiscation advice (for schools) and UKCIS guidance on Sharing nudes and semi-nudes: advice for education settings working with children and young people.

+• informing the designated safeguarding lead (or deputy), as soon as practically possible, if the designated safeguarding lead (or deputy) is not involved in the initial report.

-If a staff member has a concern that a child may be at risk of or experiencing abuse by their peer(s), or that a child may be at risk of abusing or may be abusing their peer(s), they should discuss their concern with the DSL or DDSL without delay so that a course of action can be agreed.
+If a staff member has a concern that a child may be at risk of or experiencing abuse by another child, or that a child may be at risk of abusing or may be abusing other children, they should discuss their concern with the DSL or DDSL without delay so that a course of action can be agreed.